 This homemade version of creamy shrimp scampi is every bit as good as what you’d find in a restaurant; sweet shrimp, lots of garlic, and a hint of red pepper flake heat.

-Don’t sacrifice flavor for convenience – my easy creamy shrimp scampi recipe is perfect for busy weeknights.
+Don’t sacrifice flavor for convenience โ my easy creamy shrimp scampi recipe is perfect for busy weeknights.

-Hey there, home chefs!
 I’m excited to share with you my latest recipe for creamy shrimp scampi.
 This dish is perfect for a cozy night in or a casual dinner party, and it’s quick and easy to make.
 Plus, the creamy sauce is simply irresistible.

 Ingredients For The Shrimp Scampi